Where to Find Help for Alcohol Addiction

 No/Low Alcohol Wine Alternatives

-Thomas & Scott Noughty offers a no-alcohol sparkling wine that’s organic and vegan-friendly.
-It has half the sugar of other brands and just 14 calories per glass, for a hangover free celebration.
+- Thomas & Scott Noughty offers a no-alcohol organic vegan sparkling wine, with half the sugar of other brands and just 14 calories per glass, for a hangover free celebration.
 It also makes a nice no-alcohol red wine.

 A Book to Help You Stay Sober

 Going Dry is a no-judgement book for anyone who wants to cut down or give up drink, in a world and culture filled with booze.
-It may be a bumpy ride to go teetotal but after assessing your current relationship with alcohol and considering how drinking affects your daily life, set short and long-term goals and learn to celebrate without booze.
+It may be a bumpy ride to go teetotal.
+Set short and long term goals, and learn to celebrate without booze.
+And enjoy better sleep, more money and free time.